Dan McDowell

 Dan McDowell is an American radio personality.
-Also known as "The Sports Fuhrer" and "Naughty Ben Franklin," McDowell co-hosts The Hang Zone with Jake “Kempanzee” Kemp on the sports radio station KTCK (AM)/KTCK-FM The Ticket in Dallas, Texas.
+Also known as "The Sports Fuhrer" and "Naughty Ben Franklin," McDowell co-hosted, until July 17, 2023, The Hang Zone with Jake “Kempanzee” Kemp on the sports radio station KTCK (AM)/KTCK-FM The Ticket in Dallas, Texas.

 Early life and education

 McDowell was born in Cleveland, Ohio, and graduated from Ohio University.

 Career

 McDowell started his radio broadcasting career in Ohio, doing play-by-play for WATH-AM 970 in Athens, Ohio.
 He was fired from the job due to a "Putting Down the Local Kids" segment.
 He moved through to Zanesville, Cleveland, Youngstown, and Dayton, Ohio before making his way to Dallas.

 McDowell hosted a midday show in Youngstown, Ohio and eventually moved to the Dallas-Fort Worth area in 1999 to join Bob Sturm and The Ticket, together, they began on BaD Radio that same year.

 In 2013, it was reported that McDowell and his co-host, Bob Sturm, would defect to rival station KRLD-FM after being offered a significantly larger contract.
 Ultimately McDowell stayed with The Ticket, citing the chemistry between hosts and damage that could be done to the station as his reasons for staying.

 On February 10, 2020, it was announced that Bob Sturm would be leaving Bad Radio to Join Corby Davidson for the afternoon drive show on KTCK.
 It was also announced that Jake Kemp - the previous producer of the show - would join Mcdowell hosting daily 12–3.

+On July 17, 2023 Dan and Jake resigned from KTCK due to a breakdown in contract negotiations.

+McDowell and Kemp, along with fellow Ticket-alum Blake Jones, now produce The Dumbzone podcast.